yocontra/node-gdal-next/README.md

 ## Sample Usage

 Only asynchronous raster reading and asynchrounous opening are supported in the current version.
-Mixing synchronous and asynchronous operations should work **as long as you do not touch dataset object itself while asynchrounous operations are running**
+Mixing synchronous and asynchronous operations should work **as long as you do not touch dataset object itself while asynchronous operations are running**

+**Does not support worker_thread**

 #### Raster